A-Baji/discordAI/README.md

 Slash commands can be updated at any time by calling `discordai bot commands new` with the same <command_name> but different default values.
 You can also delete slash commands with `discordai bot commands delete -n <command_name>`.

-After creating a new slash command, remember to sync your slash commands with discord's servers by running `discordai bot start --sync`, or by using `@bot_name sync global` in discord.
+After creating a new slash command, remember to sync your slash commands with discord's servers by running `discordai bot start --sync`, or by using `@<your_bot> sync global` in discord.

 ### Questions
 If you have any questions, feel free to make a new post in [discussions](https://github.com/A-Baji/discordAI/discussions/categories/q-a).
 If you encounter any issues while using discordAI, make sure to create a new [issue](https://github.com/A-Baji/discordAI/issues).